 In the case of our own podcast, Discover Library and Archives Canada, the medium acts as a gateway to Library and Archives Canada’s (LAC’s) rich and extensive collection.
 In the podcast, we explore a wide range of topics related to Canada’s documentary heritage.
-Whether we’re discussing Glenn Gould with an award-winning biographer, delving into the service files of First World War soldiers, or spotlighting documents related to Métis ancestry, our podcast informs, surprises and entertains.
+Whether we’re discussing an early pannotype with a Photo Conservator, delving into the controversial story of the Avro Arrow or spotlighting the remarkable life of Tom Longboat, our podcast informs, surprises and entertains.

-Next, guests are invited to our studio, discussions are recorded with our host, and then the behind-the-scenes magic begins.
+Next, discussions with the experts are recorded, and then the behind-the-scenes magic begins.
 Our multimedia production specialists spend hours editing the material in order to select conversational gems from the recordings and stitch them together into a cohesive, streamlined whole.
 Multiply that by two—because in order for all Canadians to enjoy the podcast, we produce French and English versions of each episode.

-To date, we have released 39 high-caliber podcast episodes and our listeners seem thrilled.
-The popularity of the episodes consistently places LAC’s podcast in the top rankings of its category on iTunes, and the number of listeners continues to grow with each new episode.
+To date, we have released 67 full length podcast episodes and 5 shorter ones in our Treasures Revealed series and our listeners seem thrilled.
+The popularity of the episodes consistently places LAC’s podcast in the top rankings of its category on iTunes.
 The breadth of topics covered in our podcast, and the depth of knowledge shared by the subject experts we interview, allow Discover Library and Archives Canada to make a valuable contribution to the international landscape of podcasting.

 If you haven’t listened to it yet, it’s time to check it out.
 Listen to episodes in the car, while doing dishes, alone or with friends.
 Discover Library and Archives Canada is the perfect cure for boredom and will draw you into the fascinating world of Canada’s cultural heritage as it can be found in our wonderful collection.